noec764/erpnext/docs/dooks/human-resources/leave-management/leave-policy.md

 > Human Resources > Leaves and Holiday > Leave Policy > New Leave Policy

 It is a practice for many enterprises to enforce a general Leave Policy to effectively track and manage Employee leaves.
-Dooks allows you to create and manage multiple Leave Policies and allocate leaves to Employees as defined by the policy.
+Dokie allows you to create and manage multiple Leave Policies and allocate leaves to Employees as defined by the policy.

 <img class="screenshot" alt="Leave Policy" src="../assets/leave-policy.png">